Table of Contents

 If you wake up in the middle of the night feeling hungry, the hunger pains will make it difficult for you to get back to sleep.
 The answer is to get up and make yourself something light to eat.
 If possible, have something such as peanuts, turkey or warm milk.
 All of these help your body release a relaxant called serotonin.
 Other good night snack choices include cereal, fruits, nuts or crackers.
 With the hunger pains gone, it will be a lot easier to fall back to sleep.

 If the temperature in your bedroom is either too hot or too cold, you may well have problems falling back to sleep.
-If it is too hot, cool it by lowering the thermostat or turning on a fan.
-If you feel cold, cover yourself with a blanket or duvet.
+If it is too hot, cool it by lowering the thermostat or turning on a fan and if you feel cold, cover yourself with a blanket or duvet.